yeraydiazdiaz/tailsocket/README.md

 ## Issues

-- Fallback to `select` on Linux causes high CPU loads and spam on the application logs.
 - Changing a tailed log file does not show confirmation, simply new log entries.
 - Application messages and errors show in the same context as log entries.